 One of the most clichéd delicacies of French cuisine, frog’s legs are slowly falling into unpopularity, but you might be lucky enough to encounter a plateful of them on an old-fashioned Bistrot menu.
 Pretty hard to swallow, if you want our advice.

-While strolling the streets of Bordeaux or Lyon, you may think you’re in for a once in a lifetime dining experience – chandeliers, posh waiters and gold mirrors – and next thing you know they’re serving you rognons, which are beef kidneys.
+While strolling the streets of Bordeaux or Lyon, you may think you’re in for a once-in-a-lifetime dining experience – chandeliers, posh waiters and gold mirrors – and next thing you know they’re serving you rognons, which are beef kidneys.
 Warning: rognons blancs are testicles.
 Good to know.

 8) Couilles de mouton

 Sheep’s testicles.
 We’ve already said too much.
 Please don’t swear at us.

 9) Boudin noir